deepanshs/mrsimulator/docs/troubleshooting/formatting.rst

     foo(1)  # I received 1

-But parentheses aren't valid for indexing an subscriptable object (ex. list, tuple, etc).
+But parentheses aren't valid for indexing a subscriptable object (list, tuple, etc).
 For example, the following code will throw an TypeError

 .. code-block:: python

     bar = [1, 2, 3, 4]
-    bar(1)  # TypeError: 'list' object is nto callable
+    bar(1)  # TypeError: 'list' object is not callable

 but the following code is valid